Cadre-Building In the Wilderness

 The linked PDF is a Workbook for a semester-long course using Tannenbaum’s Excursions in Modern Mathematics.
 I used them as lecture notes at Austin Community College.
 The general approach is that of “discovery learning”.
 I’m a recovering fan of the Moore method (see rant below).
 Topics: Voting theory/Arrow’s Theorem (1 chapter) Fair division (1 chapter) […]

 You absorb more philosophy than you realize when you study math.
 Choices, commitments to specific philosophical doctrines, were collectively made long before our modern textbooks were written.
-As I attempt a transition to social science research, I feel I should revisit some of these choices.
-This document is a repository for reflections—basically diary entries—undertaken for […]
+I feel I should revisit some of these choices.
+This document is a repository for reflections—basically diary entries—undertaken for the ultimate purpose of articulating a logic and an […]